Coordinated Admission Program Universities The University of Texas at Tyler

 Contact the UT Tyler Advising Center at 903-566-7079 for more information.

 Many students are interested to find out what courses they can take during their freshman year at UT Tyler.
-Review the approved UT Tyler course listings to find out what courses are available.
-(A printable list (pdf) of approved courses is also available.)
+Review the approved UT Tyler course listings (pdf) to find out what courses are available.
 If you are eligible to attend UT Tyler as part of CAP and you choose to attend the university, UT Tyler will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.

 Visiting UT Tyler